Intervention/image-laravel/README.md

 # Intervention Image Laravel
-## Laravel Integration of Intervention Image
+## Laravel Integration for Intervention Image

-This package provides an integration to setup [Intervention Image](https://image.intervention.io/) easily to your Laravel application.
+This package provides an integration to setup [Intervention Image](https://image.intervention.io) easily to your Laravel application.
 Included are a Laravel service provider, facade and a publishable configuration file.